 Veterinarians' duty-of-care responsibilities

-In deciding what is appropriate care, you must consider the animal's species, environment and circumstances, and the steps that a veterinarian would reasonably be expected to take under the circumstances.
+In deciding what is appropriate care, you must consider the animal's species, environment and circumstances, and the steps that you as a veterinarian would reasonably be expected to take under the circumstances.

 If an animal in your custody is in pain, you should use analgesics appropriately.
 Any manipulations done without analgesia should be kept to a minimum (e.g. to assist in diagnosis).